JoshTheConfused/SonnetGenerator/README.md

 Expect a somewhat lengthy first time setup

-Thanks to the Datamuse API (https://www.datamuse.com/api/) And hugsy on GitHub (https://github.com/hugsy/stuff/blob/main/random-word/english-nouns.txt) For making this possible
+Thanks to the Datamuse API (https://www.datamuse.com/api/) and hugsy on GitHub (https://github.com/hugsy/stuff/blob/main/random-word/english-nouns.txt) For making this possible